oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 He has flesh unlike others, so he is technically a Cyborg and needs to eat and drink to survive.
 He doesn't need to excrete waste or breath though.

 ### Halo
 AngelSaph's halo is a floating shiny white-golden halo that surrounds him.
+Its tilted up to the right and it can glow in the dark.

 Its composed of an alloy made of Gold, Titanium, Platinum and Aluminium.
 It slowly spins clockwise.

 AngelSaph's halo can act as a protection for any attacks against him due to its composition.
 If his halo gets damaged (cracked, shattered, broken), it can regenerate slowly over time.
+If he is emotionally hurt, in trauma, in a bad state of mental health or experiencing emotional pain, then his regeneration of the halo will slow down.

-He can still feel (reduced) pain if the halo gets damaged by impact as the halo is part of his body.
-You can literally drag him by the halo, but that's rude to do so.
+The Halo is an intergral part of AngelSaph's body.
+He can still feel (slightly dulled) pain if the halo is damaged or impacted hardly.
+Any part of the halo that is broken can create a very slight and subtle feelings of aching.
+He can also feel tactile stimuli such as touch on the halo.
+Pulling on the halo can give him a dull headache.
+So please don't tug or drag AngelSaph by the halo.

 Whenever AngelSaph's halo is damaged, any parts that were broken off will no longer float with him and instead falls down.
 The remaining intact halo still floats, and spins as if it were complete.
-The remaining intact halo also begins to slowly bleed an unknown golden liquid.
+The remaining intact halo also begins to slowly bleed an unknown golden liquid that is neither is blood or hot.

 ## Personality

-TBA
+TBA.

+He is a gentle angel, and will not interfere unless necessary.
+He is emotionally sensitive, and cares for others.
+He is stoic and calm.
+He is quite vulnerably emotionally and physically though.
+AngelSaph would also try to avo